How to Notify the FAA

-The FAA has the responsibility of investigating possible violations of Federal regulations, orders, or standards relating to aviation safety.
-The Office of Audit and Evaluation reviews all aviation safety related allegations and assess the likelihood that a violation occurred.
-If it's determined that an investigation is required, your identity will be kept confidential from your company and the inspectors will not identify to your company or coworkers that a Whistleblower investigation is taking place.
+The FAA has the responsibility for investigating possible violations of Federal regulations, orders, or standards relating to aviation safety.
+The Office of Audit and Evaluation reviews all aviation safety related allegations and assesses the likelihood that a violation occurred.
+Your identity will be kept confidential from your company and the inspectors will not identify that a Whistleblower investigation is taking place.

-The Whistleblower Protection Program cannot accept anonymous input.
-If you wish to remain anonymous, you have no ability to redress an employment discrimination issue.
-To make an anonymous aviation safety report, contact the Safety Hotline at (800) 255-1111, Option 3, or send an email to: 9-AWA-AVS-AAI-SAFETYHOTLINE@FAA.GOV.
+The AIR21 Whistleblower Protection Program cannot accept anonymous input.
+If you wish to submit an anonymous aviation safety report, please complete the FAA Hotline Web Form.

-The Secretary of Labor delegated the authority to receive and process discrimination complaints raised under AIR21 to the Occupational Safety and Health Administration (OSHA).
+The Secretary of Labor has delegated the authority to receive and process discrimination complaints under AIR21 to the Occupational Safety and Health Administration (OSHA).

-In order to accomplish their responsibilities to investigate your employment discrimination issues, OSHA must identify you to your company.
+Note: In order to accomplish their responsibilities to investigate your employment discrimination issues, OSHA must identify you and your allegations to your company.